rogueturnip/voicechat/README.md

 ## How It Works

-Kokoro TTS uses a neural text-to-speech model converted to ONNX format, which allows it to run efficiently on mobile devices using ONNX Runtime.
+The app uses a neural text-to-speech model (Kokoro) converted to ONNX format, which allows it to run efficiently on mobile devices using ONNX Runtime.
 The app follows these steps to generate speech:

 1. **Text Normalization**: Prepares the input text for processing
 2. **Phonemization**: Converts text to phonetic representation